scribu/wp-deviant-thumbs/readme.txt

 = How can I choose which thumbs to display? =

-You enter a search string (the thumbs are found using the search engine from dA).
-Read more about [search options](http://help.deviantart.com/577/) on deviantART.
+You enter a search string (the thumbs are found using the search engine from deviantArt).
+You can read more about [search options](http://help.deviantart.com/577/) there.

 = How can I modifify the carousel skin? =